Samyukta-14/Port_Scanner/README.md

 ## Credits

 - Port scanner code is based on The Cyber Mentor's port scanner
-- Many thanks to The Cyber Mentor for sharing their knowledge and code.
+- Many thanks to The Cyber Mentor for sharing his knowledge and code.